luphysics/PyMODA/README.md

 | WT on 32 signals | i7-6700 (4 cores, 8 threads) | 160s | 43.1s | x3.7 |
 | WT on 32 signals | Ryzen 3700X (8 cores, 16 threads) | 157s | 34.5s | x4.55 |

 Note: the i7-6700 was tested on Linux, while the Ryzen 3700X was running Windows.
-There may be differences in performance.
+This causes differences in performance.

 # Developer's Guide